ymilki/pushmanager/README.md

 ## Manually Deploying Pushmanager

-Pushmanager is two services - an api backend and a tornado frontend.
+Pushmanager is two services - an API backend and a [Tornado](https://github.com/tornadoweb/tornado) frontend.
 Both must be run from inside a virtualenv.

 1. Provide a configuration file. `config.yaml.example` provides a base for you to fill out.